Identities of De-colonisation - Australia and the Asian Identity

 Like China, Japanese values have been in a state of flux over the last millennia.
 From about the 10th century to 1873, Japan was ruled by the Samurai, who adhered to the Bushido Code (way of the warrior), which had Confucian, Buddhist, Shinto and Zen influences.
 Bushido largely stressed the law of honour, obedience, duty, and self-sacrifice.
 The Samurai who failed to uphold the code were expected to kill themselves.

 When Samurai rule ended, Emperor Meiji modernised Japan by assimilating Western philosophy, technology and even fashion.
 Japan’s love of all things western continued until the Paris Peace Conference of 1919 when it attempted to have a racial equality clause inserted into the Treaty of Versailles.
-Although the majority of participating nations voted in favour of it, some countries, such as Britain, abstained from the vote because it argued its dominions were racist (particularly Australia) and if they did not support the clause, it couldn’t either.
-(In truth, the clause threatened Britain’s colonial rule over non-white nations).
-The USA then used its veto power to overturn the proposal on the grounds it was not unanimously supported.
+Although the majority of participating nations voted in favour of it, some countries, such as Britain, abstained from the vote because it argued its dominions were racist (particularly Australia) and if the dominions did not support the clause, it couldn’t either.
+(In truth, the racial equality clause threatened Britain’s colonial rule over non-white nations).
+After Britain refused to participate, the USA used its veto power to overturn the proposal on the grounds it was not unanimously supported.
 (Some in the USA were concerned about the threat the clause proposed to the USA’s policies on segregation.)

 The Japanese reacted to the proposal’s rejection by moving away from co-operation with Britain and the USA in favour of nationalistic policies with the Bushido code being implemented in the military.
 Under the guise of promoting “Asian values”, Japan invaded China and much of South East Asia under the guise of liberating them from western domination.